I had a great introduction to sailing the KSA club laser this weekend.

-I had a great introduction to sailing the KSA club laser this weekend.
 I was encouraged when I arrived on Saturday morning to find another club member had been sailing it, so it must be all present and correct.
 I was discouraged that the lake was largely flat and he was bringing it in because there was not enough wind.
 But I saw how the mast fit together and noticed the spare boom which would have confused me otherwise.
 When, after looking at the map to plan a walk and chatting to the people doing a power boat lesson... the wind seemed to be picking up a little, I gave it a go.

 I was confused at first looking for a halyard, until I realised the sail slides onto the mast.
 The boat has a very long main sheet, and a very long out haul, all tied up neatly round the boom.
 I used this to hook the dagger board onto, because I could not find anywhere better.